devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ### 7-5 Months Out

-* Prepare the CFP and publicly annouce the CFP were you can. (the specific day will require feedback from Core)
+* Prepare the CFP
+* Announce the CFP where you can.
+Coordinate with Core and Marketing.
 * Start discussing with possible people for Key Note slots or conversations they believe they would like to share.
 * Recruit speakers!
 * Recruit speakers!